M3DLayout: A Multi-Source Dataset of 3D Indoor Layouts and Structured Descriptions for 3D Generation: Experiments

-\textbf{Qualitative Comparison.} The qualitative comparison results for different methods in the bedroom, dining room, and living room are shown in Figure~\ref{fig:qualitative_results}.
-Across all settings, our method trained on the M3DLayout dataset demonstrates improved semantic controllability and visual fidelity compared to Diffuscene and Instructscene.
+\textbf{Qualitative Comparison.} The proposed DIFF-M3DLayout is employed for qualitative comparison with diverse methods, with the results in the bedroom, dining room, and living room shown in Figure~\ref{fig:qualitative_results}.
+Across all settings, the proposed DIFF-M3DLayout demonstrates improved semantic controllability and visual fidelity compared to Diffuscene and Instructscene.
 Specifically, DiffuScene can generate scenes that appear visually neat at first glance but struggles to produce small objects and exhibits limited prompt controllability, as illustrated by the living room case.
 InstructScene, on the other hand, fails to accurately model spatial relationships among instances, leading to disorderly object placement, as shown in the dining room case.
-By contrast, our method generates precise and diverse objects in accordance with the prompt semantics—such as the small items on the shelf and six chairs in the dining room case—while effectively capturing 3D spatial arrangements, exemplified by ``The bed is located near the wall corner" in the bedroom case.
+By contrast, the proposed DIFF-M3DLayout generates precise and diverse objects in accordance with the prompt semantics—such as the small items on the shelf and six chairs in the dining room case—while effectively capturing 3D spatial arrangements, exemplified by ``The bed is located near the wall corner" in the bedroom case.

+We perform the ablation experiments using the diffusion-based method to validate the effectiveness of a single training dataset.
+See more details in the supplementary material.